marioiovanna/Back-Future-Game/README.md

 Once you chooose both, the fight button will appear ... and ready **fight**.
 ![alt text](https://github.com/marioiovanna/Back-Future-Game/blob/master/assests/img/game-pics/game.PNG)

 Every time you press on the **FIGHT button** the life of each player will drop.
-Thats because each player has an uniq **HIT POWER**  that change on every sigle press ...
+Thats because each player has an uniq **HIT POWER**  that change on every single click ...
 ![alt text](https://github.com/marioiovanna/Back-Future-Game/blob/master/assests/img/game-pics/game2.PNG)

 ```javascript